tobiasmaatita/project/PROCESS.md

 However, I still need to fix the sys path issue.
 Therefore, not sure whether this is the right way to go.
 Hopefully, I will have fixed this by the end of the day.
 Decided to hold off on adding any other plots until the graphs and maps all have titles, labels, coloring, etc. Right now, both my data maps use the color blue to illustrate a point.
 Maybe change one of those maps' color?
 I also have to add legends.
 Also, the figures do not adjust to the size of the screen.
+Fixed the problem with the sys paths by collecting the data from my github's raw files.
+I will have to put the datamaps in separate functions.